ministryofjustice/opg-digideps/docs/TESTING.md

 The next level is at the container level.
 As we can get further speed improvements, we split out similar themed tests across containers with tags.

-There is a a built in timer that ensures a tagged group of tests do not exceed 240 seconds total.
+There is a built-in timer that ensures a tagged group of tests does not exceed 300 seconds total.
 If they do then you should split them into a new container.

 To do this, we have added a override flag to the go runner task.
 You can add the tag to each feature file and use the override command in the circleci config to spin up a new parallel task.